 Ike Swetlitz is an investigative journalist who most recently worked as a Washington correspondent for STAT, a national health and medical science publication, writing stories at the intersection of science and politics.
 He covers the Food and Drug Administration, drug pricing, genetic engineering, and other odds and ends.
-Ike graduated with a degree in physics from Yale and particularly enjoys writing investigative journalism about science and the environment.
+Ike graduated with a degree in physics from Yale and particularly enjoys holding people in power accountable.

 For his best writing, click here.